-6.8.3.11 Soil erosion and increased storm flow
+6.8.3.11 Soil erosion

 The clearing of vegetation for the development of the various zones will expose the soil to erosion by wind or water during the rainy seasons.
 The industrial zones may contaminate the soil by spillage of hazardous substances or wastewater.
 The residential zones will generate high volumes of wastewater and if not properly disposed of may spill into soil hence contaminating it.
-Additionally, given the undulating terrain in some parts of proposed land for Tatu City development, with the occurrence of increased impermeable surfaces in the form of tarmac, pathways, iron-sheet roofing and other surfaces, there is likelihood of increased surface run off hence, resulting into faster filling of the water dams, if rain prolongs, which may lead to flooding downstream.